D. L. Menard

 Doris Leon Menard (April 14, 1932 – July 27, 2017) was an American songwriter, performer, and recording artist in contemporary Cajun music.
 He was called the "Cajun Hank Williams".

 Biography

 Menard was born in Erath, Louisiana, and was the only child of Ophy and Helena Primeaux Menard.
 He was part of a Cajun farming family.
 He took up the guitar at age 16 and started playing dances in Louisiana clubs at 17.
-He was strongly influenced by the late Hank Williams, whom he met in 1951 at the Teche Club shortly before Williams's death.
+He was strongly influenced by Hank Williams, whom he met in 1951 at the Teche Club shortly before Williams's death.
 Throughout his career, Menard held performances in more than 30 countries and served as a good-will ambassador for Cajun culture.
 He had also recorded with non-Cajun artists, including Bryan Ferry.

 Menard, and his late wife Louella, had seven children, leading to 17 grandchildren, and 27 great-grandchildren.
-He died at age 85 on July 27, 2017 in Scott, Louisiana.
+He died at age 85 on July 27, 2017, in Scott, Louisiana.
 He had maintained a separate career as a craftsman, noted for his handmade ash-wood chairs.